Howard5241/web-interactive-3d-connect-four-ai/README.md

     *   `POST /api/new_game`: Clears the session and creates a fresh 4x4x4 board.
     *   `POST /api/player_move`: Receives the player's move, validates it, updates the board, and **immediately returns the new state**.
 This ensures the player's piece appears instantly.
     *   `POST /api/ai_move`: Triggers the MCTS algorithm to compute the AI's best move based on the current board state and returns the final state.
+    *   `POST /api/preview_move`: Calculates the landing spot for a potential move without actually playing it, enabling the hover preview feature.
+    *   `GET /api/state_from_moves/<moves>`: Generates a board state from a list of moves, used for history navigation and loading positions.

 ### 2. The Frontend (The Experience ✨)

 The frontend is a single-page application that handles all visuals and user input:
 *   **3D Rendering:** `Three.js` is used to create the scene, including the 3D grid and the game pieces (spheres).
 *   **Camera Controls:** The `OrbitControls` addon allows the user to intuitively drag to rotate, right-drag to pan, and scroll to zoom.
-*   **User Input:** A `Raycaster` detects which column the user clicks on by intersecting with invisible planes placed above the board.
+*   **User Input:** A `Raycaster` detects which column the user clicks on or hovers over.
+*   **Settings Modal:** A pop-up window allows the user to customize the piece size and opacity in real-time.
-*   **Responsive Game Flow:** To prevent laggy UI, the frontend uses a **two-call API strategy**:
+*   **Responsive Game Flow:** The game flow is designed to be interactive and give the user control.
-    1. When the user clicks a column, it first calls `/api/player_move`.
+    1. When the user clicks a column, the frontend calls `/api/player_move`.
     2. The UI is instantly updated with the player's new piece.
-    3. A "thinking" message is displayed, and a second call is made to `/api/ai_move`.
+    3. The game then waits for the user's next action.
+The user can click the "AI Move" button to have the AI play its turn.
-    4. When the AI responds, the UI is updated again with the AI's piece.
+    4. When the AI move is requested, a "thinking" message is displayed while the backend computes the move.
+The board is updated upon completion.

 ---